-Network Tunneling allows testers & developers to access a web/application server running on their own machine (Mac or PC), from a cloud device (Android or iOS).
+Network Tunneling allows testers & developers to access a web/application server running on their own machine (Mac, Linux or Windows), from a cloud device (Android or iOS) or browsers.

-More generally, Tunneling allows a Cloud Device to access any web resources on the developer's internal network, even if there is no direct connectivity between the two.
+Generally, Tunneling allows a Cloud Device or browsers to access any web resources on the developer's internal network, even if there is no direct connectivity between the two.

-Tunneling is most useful when the remote device and the developer machine are on distinct networks that are not normally reachable from each other due to network topology or firewall configurations.
+Tunneling is most useful when the remote cloud and the developer machine are on distinct networks that are not normally reachable from each other due to network topology or firewall configurations.

-- Download and run the tunneling client on your Mac PC
+- Download and run the tunneling client on your machine.

 - Tunneling will be able to operate as long as the client is running and connected to the cloud.